arvigeus/AZ-204/Questions/API Management.md

 ---

 Question: Your organization offers web services to third-party clients.
 These services require non-anonymous access, authentication through OpenID Connect, and are accessed via APIs.
-To ensure secure Azure AD authentication, you decide to base it on a specific value embedded in the request query parameter.
+To ensure secure Entra ID authentication, you decide to base it on a specific value embedded in the request query parameter.
 Which policy within Azure API Management should you enforce to meet this requirement?

 - [ ] check-header
 - [x] validate-jwt
 - [ ] set-header
 - [ ] control-client-flow

 Answer: The JWT Validation or "validate-jwt" policy in Azure API Management is used to validate the JWT (JSON Web Token) extracted from a specified HTTP Header or a URI query parameter.
-In this scenario, it allows you to securely support Azure AD authentication based on a value passed as a request query parameter.
+In this scenario, it allows you to securely support Entra ID authentication based on a value passed as a request query parameter.
 The other options do not provide this specific functionality.

 ---